The $2 Billion American Bully Market (2025) — Prices, Stud Income, Breeding Costs & the 2028 Outlook

 11) Shows & Travel: The Bully Circus

-Dog shows are equal parts competition, family reunion, and Instagram content farm.
+Shows are equal parts competition, family reunion, and content engine.
+They also drive bloodline prestige — which drives pricing power.

 12) Registrations: Paperwork with Power